Isabela192/isabela192.github.io/_posts/2023-02-14-programimng-types.md

 Can be called imperative paradigm.
 Consists of writing code as a sequence of tasks executed from top to bottom.
 Each task is followed by another one and may contain loops, conditional statements, and subroutines that control the flow of execution.
 Examples of this are [C](https://en.wikipedia.org/wiki/C_(programming_language)), [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), and [Fortran](https://en.wikipedia.org/wiki/Fortran).
 (Even if you may write the functions for a Fortran routine at the end of the main code, the compile process will pre-compile those and call these functions when needed, like decorators in Python).

-- As you may have noticed, this is one of the earliest types of programming that exists, and it sticks around since:
+As you may have noticed, this is one of the earliest types of programming that exists, and it sticks around since:
 - They are portable;
 - Simple to code and implement;
 - You can apply DRY since you can define a function and reuse it throughout the code Since it is a top-down approach, you can easily follow the flow and track bugs.

-A simple Fortran program would be like:
+A simple Fortran program would look like:

 ````fortran
 program hello